 Master Coleman Trebor

-- Everything's Better with Dinosaurs: His species, the Vurks, were modelled after the well-known hadrosaurid Parasaurolophus.
+- Everything's Better with Dinosaurs: His species, the Vurks, were modeled after the well-known hadrosaurid Parasaurolophus.

 - Fake Ultimate Mook: He is a Jedi Master on the Jedi Council, but he gets almost effortlessly taken down by Jango Fett.